College for All Kids – Enrichment and Sports Camps

 The college is committed to non-discrimination and equal opportunity regarding the treatment of students, faculty, and staff.
 The college adheres to a strict non-discrimination policy in student admission, educational programs, activities and employment regardless of race, color, sex, sexual orientation, religion, creed, national origin, ancestry, age, veteran status, disability or genetic information.
 The college is an Equal Opportunity Employer.

-After registering for College for All Kids Camps, download your welcome packet.
+After registering for the College for All Kids Camps, download your welcome packet.
 The packet includes information you should know, an emergency form (due 1 week prior to camp), and a hold harmless form.

 IF YOU HAVE ANYONE OTHER THAN A PARENT PICKING UP YOUR CHILD FROM CAMP OR DROPPING OFF TO CAMP, IT IS IMPORTANT TO WRITE THEIR FULL NAME IN THE SPACE PROVIDED ON THE EMERGENCY FORM.
 YOUR CHILD’S SAFETY IS OUR NUMBER ONE CONCERN.

 Where do I go on the first day?

 You will receive an email on the Thursday or Friday before your camp starts with information about where to check-in and other important information you will need for the week.
+Check your confirmations, camp locations will be listed there.
 Please be sure we have a correct email address for you.
 Call 636-922-8233 to update your email.

 Parents are responsible for timely pick-up arrangements each day.
 Children are not to be on campus unless accompanied by an adult or registered for a College for All Kids Program camp.
 If someone other than the parent is picking up your child, they must be listed on the health form and an ID is required at pick-up.
 If your child needs to go to aftercare, you must register for aftercare.
 Our staff will walk students to aftercare from their camp.